Accessibility Best Practices

 Maintain Sufficient Contrast

 Text and background should have sufficient color contrast to be readable by users with visual impairments.
+Just as an autonomous investment agent analyzes market data with clarity, your content should shine with excellent visual hierarchy.

 Provide Clear Navigation